christianlundkvist/blog/2020_05_26_secp256k1_twist_attacks/secp256k1_twist_attacks.md

 p = 115792089237316195423570985008687907853269984665640564039457584007908834671663.
 ```

 We can define an "addition" operation on the points of an elliptic curve which is described visually as follows: Take two points `P`, `Q`.
 If the two points are different, take the line between the two points, intersect this line with the curve, then draw a vertical line through the intersection point.
 The point `P+Q` is defined as the intersection of this vertical line with the curve.

-If we are adding a point with itself, i.e. `P+P = 2P` we instead take the tangent line to the curve, take the intersection of the tangent line with the curve, then take the vertical line as before.
+If we are adding a point with itself, i.e. `P+= 2P` we instead take the tangent line to the curve, take the intersection of the tangent line with the curve, then take the vertical line as before.

 ![](https://github.com/christianlundkvist/blog/blob/master/2020_05_26_secp256k1_twist_attacks/files/1024px-ECClines.svg.png?raw=true)